Hypervigilance

-Hypervigilance is a condition in which the nervous system is inaccurately and rapidly filtering sensory information and the individual is in an enhanced state of sensory sensitivity.
-This appears to be linked to a dysregulated nervous system which can often be caused by traumatic events or complex PTSD.
+Hypervigilance is a condition of the nervous system where sensory information is inaccurately and rapidly filtered, in an enhanced state of sensory sensitivity.
+This appears to be linked to a dysregulated nervous system, and hypervigilant symptoms are clinically described in complex post-traumatic stress disorder.
 Normally, the nervous system releases stress signals (e.g. norepinephrine) in certain situations as a defense mechanism to protect one from perceived dangers.
 In some cases, the nervous system becomes chronically dysregulated, causing a release of stress signals that are inappropriate to the situation, creating inappropriate and exaggerated responses.
 Hypervigilance may bring about a state of increased anxiety which can cause exhaustion.
 Other symptoms include high responsiveness to stimuli and constant scanning of the environment.

-In hypervigilance, there is a perpetual scanning of the environment to search for sights, sounds, people, behaviors, smells, or anything else that is reminiscent of activity, threat or trauma.
-The individual is placed on high alert in order to be certain danger is not near.
-Hypervigilance can lead to a variety of obsessive behavior patterns, as well as producing difficulties with social interaction and relationships.
+Hypervigilant symptoms are clinically described as a perpetual scanning of the environment to search for sights, sounds, people, behaviors, smells, or anything else that is reminiscent of activity, threat or trauma.
+The individual is on high alert in order to be certain danger is not near; it can lead to a variety of obsessive behavior patterns, as well as producing difficulties with social interaction and relationships, with these symptoms also appearing in borderline personality disorder.

-Hypervigilance can be a symptom of post-traumatic stress disorder (PTSD) and various types of anxiety disorders.

-Hypervigilance is differentiated from dysphoric hyperarousal in that the person remains cogent and aware of their surroundings.
+The condition is distinguished from dysphoric hyperarousal in that the person remains cogent and aware of their surroundings.
 In dysphoric hyperarousal, a person with PTSD may lose contact with reality and re-experience the traumatic event verbatim.
 Where there have been multiple traumas, a person may become hypervigilant and suffer severe anxiety attacks intense enough to induce a delusional state where the effects of related traumas overlap.
 This can result in the thousand-yard stare.